Garlin10/Confacts2/README.md

-# Project Name
+# Confacts 2 FIWARE Framework for IDS system

-This repository contains a FIWARE Docker image and a FIWARE-based framework.
+This repository contains a FIWARE Docker image and a FIWARE-based framework for IDS system provided by [Inesc Tec](https://gitlab.inesctec.pt/ids/dataspace-4confacts).

 ## FIWARE-Based Framework